RSE-Sheffield/pando-python/episodes/optimisation-use-latest.md

 <!-- todo recommended way, because Python is incredibly bad at this -->
+If you have been working with an existing Python installation, the upgrade process for Python itself depends on how you installed your current version.
+(E.g. via conda, official installer from python.org, package manager like Homebrew/apt/yum/…)

+For packages you’re using, you can update those with the same package manager you used to installed them:

+* via `pip`, e.g. `pip install --upgrade numpy`
+* via `conda`, e.g. `conda update <PACKAGE>`

 <!-- Worth also mentioning for same reason, to have requirements.txt? -->